lextm/jekyll-theme-chirpy/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 layout: post
 title: "The Rough History of IIS HttpPlatformHandler"
 description: "This post talks about the rough history of IIS HttpPlatformHandler and the miseries around it."
-tags: .NET Visual-Studio Windows IIS
+tags: .NET Visual-Studio Windows IIS HttpPlatformHandler
 categories: [History, IIS]
 excerpt_separator: <!--more-->
 ---